cosmos/cosmos-sdk/x/staking/README.md

 ### ValidatorUpdates

 ValidatorUpdates contains the validator updates returned to ABCI at the end of every block.
 The values are overwritten in every block.

 * ValidatorUpdates `0x61 -> []abci.ValidatorUpdate`

 ### UnbondingID

 UnbondingID stores the ID of the latest unbonding operation.
-It enables to create unique IDs for unbonding operation, i.e., UnbondingID is incremented every time a new unbonding operation (validator unbonding, unbonding delegation, redelegation) is initiated.
+It enables creating unique IDs for unbonding operations, i.e., UnbondingID is incremented every time a new unbonding operation (validator unbonding, unbonding delegation, redelegation) is initiated.

 * UnbondingID: `0x37 -> uint64`